Maude Hutchins: Marriage, controversies, and death

 During her marriage with Robert Hutchins, the couple had three children: Frances Ratcliffe (Franja), Joanna Blessing, and Clarissa Phelps.
 Terry Castle writes on her relationship to motherhood: "[Maude] doted on her Great Dane, Hamlet, but “never” took her own young children out for a walk.
-(She and Hutchins had three daughters and it’s true: they were mostly shunted off to nannies.)"
+(She and Hutchins had three daughters and it's true: they were mostly shunted off to nannies.)"

 Maude and Robert lived together in New Haven, Connecticut in 1927 and then to Chicago in 1930.
 The couple was said to be as glamorous and beautiful as F. Scott and Zelda Fitzgerald, but in reality, their 27-year marriage was a union made in hell.
 Many take the side of her husband, placing the responsibility on Maude, because of how influential Robert was in academia.
 Milton Mayer wrote in 1993 that Mr. Hutchins was forced to spend nearly thirty years in an ‘isolated hell’, struggling to ‘keep Maude quiet’.
 Terry Castle describes Maude in the marriage as thus: "[Maude] had no interest in the “parochial stuffiness” of academia, one says, and refused to entertain university dignitaries.
 Whenever “poor Bob” had to attend a presidential function, another says, Maude would throw a “window-rattling tantrum” and threaten to “blow the roof off.”
 She was “extravagant”, “selfish” and “constitutionally uninterested in most of mankind.”
 It was also rumored that both of them were homosexuals to some extent, Castle writing that "[Robert Hutchins'] emotional focus was entirely on other men".

-Maude was known as a quite strange, unpredictable woman.
+Maude was known to be unpredictable and eccentric.
 She invited undergraduates, male and female, to model for her in the nude.
-One of her most embarrassing freaks—or so the story goes—was to send Christmas cards to all the Chicago faculty and trustees featuring a drawing of the Hutchins’ 14-year-old daughter Franja, nude and in an alarmingly suggestive pose.
+It is rumored that Maude sent Christmas cards to all the Chicago faculty and trustees featuring a drawing of the Hutchins’ 14-year-old daughter Franja, nude and in an alarmingly suggestive pose.

 Later in life she learned to pilot her own plane and made several solo flights around the country.

 One night in 1947, Robert abruptly moved into a Chicago hotel.
 Maude never saw him again, and they were officially divorced in 1948.
 Within the year, Robert married his secretary, a docile young lady called Vesta, twenty years his junior, who seemed happy to play the role of conventional academic consort.
 Maude, meanwhile, retreated with her two younger daughters to Southport, Connecticut, where she spent the rest of her life in relative obscurity.

 Hutchins died in Fairfield, Connecticut, on March 28, 1991.
 A collection of her papers, photographs, and works were donated to The University of Chicago Library.